February 24, 2019

 The field of climate philanthropy regroups a fairly small number of large players.
 A 2010 study for the Foundation Center, showed that in 2008, 25 foundations accounted for over 90% of all climate change funding.
 More recent data from the same source discloses that six foundations—Oak, Packard, Hewlett, Sea Change, Energy, Rockefeller—accounted for approximately 70% of climate change policy funding in 2012.
 [Source, p 10]

-In 1989, Environmental Defence Fund, WWF and Greenpeace, with foundation backing, launched the Climate Action Network (CAN) which Morgan also presided over in her career (USCAN).
-One foundation, the Rockefeller Brothers Fund, which financed regional offshoots of CAN, would comment in its 1993 annual review that these “global preachers” “played a central role beginning in the early days of the climate change debate”.
+In 1989, Environmental Defence Fund, WWF and Greenpeace, with foundation backing, launched the Climate Action Network (CAN) which Jennifer Morgan also presided over in her career at USCAN.
+One foundation, the Rockefeller Brothers Fund, which financed regional offshoots of CAN, would comment in its 1993 annual review, that these “global preachers” “played a central role beginning in the early days of the climate change debate”.
 [Source, p.
 32]

 It is here that we must jump forward to the present day.